Nonparametric Inference under B-bits Quantization: Abstract

-Statistical inference based on lossy or incomplete samples is of fundamental importance in research areas such as signal/image processing, medical image storage, remote sensing, signal transmission.
-In this paper, we propose a nonparametric testing procedure based on quantized samples.
-In contrast to the classic nonparametric approach, our method lives on a coarse grid of sample information and are simple-to-use.
-Under mild technical conditions, we establish the asymptotic properties of the proposed procedures including asymptotic null distribution of the quantization test statistic as well as its minimax power optimality.
-Concrete quantizers are constructed for achieving {the} minimax optimality {in practical use}.
-Simulation results {and a real data analysis} are provided to demonstrate the validity { and effectiveness of the proposed} test.
-Our work bridges the classical nonparametric inference to modern lossy data setting.
+Statistical inference based on lossy or incomplete samples is often needed in research areas such as signal/image processing, medical image storage, remote sensing, signal transmission.
+In this paper, we propose a nonparametric testing procedure based on samples quantized to $B$ bits through a computationally efficient algorithm.
+Under mild technical conditions, we establish the asymptotic properties of the proposed test statistic and investigate how the testing power changes as $B$ increases.
+In particular, we show that if $B$ exceeds a certain threshold, the proposed nonparametric testing procedure achieves the classical minimax rate of testing \citep{SC15} for spline models.
+We further extend our theoretical investigations to a nonparametric linearity test and an adaptive nonparametric test, expanding the applicability of the proposed methods.
+Extensive simulation studies {together with a real-data analysis} are used to demonstrate the validity and effectiveness of the proposed tests.